0xsamsar/metafarmerx/README.md

 # MetaFarmerX
-Robust Yield Farming Engine
+**NOTE:** Further Development of MetaFarmerX will be taken offline as delta neutral farming stratgies will be developed.
+You can reach me on Twitter for further inquiry: [@0xSamsar](https://twitter.com/0xSamsar)

 ## Introduction
-MetaFarmerX is a distributed yield-farming system that can be used to to simplify building and deploying automated yield farming strategies.
-This system can be used for acquiring market data (on-chain & off-chain), trade execution, and strategy & portfolio managemnt.
+MetaFarmerX is a distributed yield-farming framework that can be used to to simplify building and deploying automated yield farming strategies.
+This system can be used for data aggregation (on-chain & off-chain), trade execution, and strategy & portfolio management.
+The purpose of this repo is to provide a template - further implementation is needed to create a robust system.

-## Libraries
+## Setup
-- Brownie
-- ZeroMQ
+- Install python libraries
+- Set & source environment variables
-- Web3
+- Implement ```AutoHedger``` class
+- Adapt MarketFeed to publish data formatted for your needs
+- Token Approvals ```brownie run scripts/config_manager.py```
+- Run Trading Bot ```brownie run scripts/delta_neutral_bot.py```

-## Design Pillars
+## Integarations
-- Scalability
-- Reliability
-- Availability
-- Modularity

-## Strategy 1: Delta Neutral Farming
-To describe the strategy, let’s use the USDC.e/AVAX farm on Alpha-Homora V2 (avalanche) as an example.
-Assume we have $10,000 USDC which we plan to yield farm with.
-Since Alpha Homora allows for loans on both sides of an LP pair, we can create our delta neutral position by just supplying USDC and borrowing against it.

-### AVAX Long Exposure
-We deposit $2,500 USDC and borrow $5,000 USDC to achieve 3x leverage.
-The platform automatically balances the position to 50-50 since equal amounts need to be added to the pool.
-Our AVAX long exposure is $7,500 - $3,750 = $3,750.
-### AVAX Short Exposure
-We deposit $7,500 USDC and borrow $15,000 equivalent of AVAX to achieve 3x leverage.
-The platform automatically balances the position to 50-50 since equal amounts need to be added to the pool.
-Our AVAX short exposure is $15,000 - $11,250 = $3,750.

-In essence, when one position is out of the money (OTM), the other will be in the money (ITM).
-Therefore, we can rebalance the positions by moving the collateral from the ITM position and add to the OTM position.
+\- [x] Alpha Homora V2 (AVAX)